Wednesday, November 30, 2016

 Advent Journal Day I: A Theology of Thanksgiving

-Today begins the Advent season celebrating that fulfilled promise, with the lighting of the first candle—the ‘hope’ or ‘prophecy’ candle.
-It also represents our hope that He will come again.
-We hope in His coming, the promise that dripped like honey off the lips of our Savior, His prophetic promise that He will return.
+Today begins the Advent season, celebrating that fulfilled promise, with the lighting of the first candle—the ‘hope’ or ‘prophecy’ candle.
+We hope in His coming, the promise that dripped like honey off the lips of our Savior, of His return.
 He came once; He shall come again.

 It is good to give thanks to the Lord and to sing praises to Your name, O Most High; To declare your lovingkindness in the morning and Your faithfulness by night.
 Psalm 92:1-2